 Our secretariat GETF’s new Impact Report celebrates a decade of uplifting communities through partnership.
 Since 2006, GWC’s multi-sector partners have improved WASH service delivery for over 2MM people in 39 countries.
 See more of our impact in action at GETF.org

-Since 2006, we have positively impacted more than 3 million people across Africa, the Americas and Asia with clean water access.
-Our actionable insight and innovative programs provide critical sector tools, data and best practices to reach millions more.
+Since 2005, we have positively impacted more than 3 million people across Africa, the Americas and Asia with improved WASH service delivery while providing critical tools, data, and best practices to reach millions more.

 OUR GOAL